 The Parking Lot of the Small Barlow Respiratory Hospital is Empty Most Evenings

 Another good free parking opportunity at a Dodger game is down on Sunset Ave.
-You'll have a little bit of an up hill walk, but you may want to stop by a convenience store on the way and pick up some snacks and drinks to take in with you.
-This is the ol' 2 birds with one stone method - save on parking and food at the same time.
+You’ll have a little bit of an uphill walk, but you may want to stop by a convenience store on the way and pick up some snacks and drinks to take in with you.
+This is the ol’ 2 birds with one stone method – save on parking and food at the same time.

-An additional benefit to parking for free a little bit further away is the lack of parking lot traffic after the game.
+An additional benefit to parking for free a little bit farther away is the lack of parking lot traffic after the game.
 You can also park for free near Dodger Stadium at Academy Rd. which is right off of the 110 Freeway.
 The curb parking is just past Park Rd. and North of Solano Canyon.